Reassessing the Constraints from SH0ES Extragalactic Cepheid Amplitudes on Systematic Blending Bias: The H16 amplitude distributions of and in different period bins

 \section{The H16 amplitude distributions of $A^{555}$ and $A^{350}$ in different period bins}

-In this appendix, we supplement the analysis of Section~\ref{sec:HST amplitude} with the H16 amplitude distributions of $A^{555}$ and $A^{350}$ in each period bin presented in Figure~\ref{fig:350Vs555}.
+In this appendix, we supplement the claim in Section~\ref{sec:HST amplitude} that the means of the H16 amplitude distributions of $A^{555}$ are consistently larger than the means of $A^{350}$ by presenting the full H16 amplitude distributions of $A^{555}$ and $A^{350}$ in each period bin presented in Figure~\ref{fig:350Vs555}.
 The distributions are presented in Figure~\ref{fig:350Vs555_hist}.
 As can be seen in the figure, in each period bin the entire $A^{555}$ distribution is shifted from the $A^{350}$ distribution to higher amplitudes.

-\end{appendix}
+\end{appendix} \bsp